 Your monthly rate will depend on calling minutes (belminuten), the number of SMS texts and internet bandwidth usage.
 A SIM-only deal of around €12 per month (2 year contract) will get you unlimited monthly call mins/SMS and 3,000MB.
 Similar contracts which include a leased smartphone range from €25-€45 per month although top-end phones will cost a premium.

 Alternatively you could opt for a pre-paid SIM deal – these are offered by the mobile companies and others such as Lebara (lebara.nl), HEMA (hematelefonie.nl) and Albert Heijn (ah.nl).
 These can be topped up by buying credits at Dutch supermarkets, newsagents etc.

 It is possible to purchase these SIMs anonymously (no ID is necessary) but you will pay rates up to €0.35 per minute for calls.
 However the Dutch government is considering outlawing anonymous pre-paid SIMs.

 On street markets there are stall holders who will unlock mobile phones for a nominal fee.

-We have provided an overview of essential Dutch utility and services providers (electricity, gas, water, sewerage, rubbish, telephone, internet, TV and mobiles) and given the average monthly or annual costs expected.
+In this article we have provided an overview of essential Dutch utility and services providers (electricity, gas, water, sewerage, rubbish, telephone, internet, TV and mobiles) and given the average monthly or annual costs expected.